takeshape/penny/README.md

 - **Save** your changes.

-The following instructions will show you how to configure your checkout process to work with this headless store.
-To configure these settings, stay in the **Checkout** section of the **Settings** menu in your store's admin UI.
+Configure your checkout process to work with this headless store.
+Stay in the **Checkout** section of the **Settings** menu in your store's admin UI.

 - Under **Customer Accounts**, select **Accounts are optional**.
 This allows customers to create checkouts as guests.